RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/04-Sensors/03-get-drone-temp.md

 ##### Description

-This block gets the current temperature of the drone in either Celcius or Fahrenheit
+This block returns the current temperature of the drone in either Celcius or Fahrenheit.

 ##### Parameters